mdmehranabul/testrepo/README.md

 # testrepo
-Test repo for Coursera course on Git and GitHub
+Test repo for Coursera course on Git and GitHub.